Organ Grinder Banner

 What about his costumes?

-Terry has two costumes that he wears, depending on the event.
 One is a traditional German costume, custom made for him, with monogrammed

 long lederhosen

 (called bundhosen), embroidered suspenders, vest, and hat.
 A similar costume was fashioned for his monkey when Wastel was created by JA-FI Marionetten in Germany.
-This costume is used for Octoberfests, historic community events, and craft fairs.
+This costume is used for Octoberfests, some historic community events, and fairs.

 German Costume